adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 ### Dependencies

-* Dependencies: does this proposal add any new dependencies to TensorFlow? **NO**
+* Dependencies: does this proposal add any new dependencies to TensorFlow?
+    * No
-* Dependent projects: are there other areas of TensorFlow or things that use TensorFlow (TFX/pipelines, TensorBoard, etc.) that this affects? **This should not affect anything**
+* Dependent projects: are there other areas of TensorFlow or things that use TensorFlow (TFX/pipelines, TensorBoard, etc.) that this affects?
+    * This should not affect those libraries.
+It will affect libraries further downstream like Dask-ML and Ray Tune.

 ### Engineering Impact

-* Do you expect changes to binary size / startup time / build time / test times? **NO**
+* Do you expect changes to binary size / startup time / build time / test times?
+    * No
 * Who will maintain this code?
 Is this code in its own buildable unit?
 Can this code be tested in its own?
 Is visibility suitably restricted to only a small API surface for others to use?

-This code depends on existing Keras/TF methods.
-As long as those are maintained and don't break, this code will not break.
-The new API surface area is very small.
+    * This code depends on existing Keras/TF methods.
+This code will not break presuming they are maintained (the new API surface area is very small).

 ### Platforms and Environments